Meet

 Carrie Hunter

-Carrie Hunter has been a licensed Marriage and Family Therapist since 1999.
-She received two Master’s degrees from the Louisville Presbyterian Theological Seminary: Master of Arts in Marriage and Family Therapy and Master of Divinity.
-Previously, Carrie was a public school teacher working with teens with Learning Disabilities.
-Before working in community practices, Carrie worked at The Center for Women and Families where she worked with those victimized by sexual assault and/or intimate partner violence.
+I have been a licensed Marriage and Family Therapist since 1999.
+I’ve received two Master’s degrees from the Louisville Presbyterian Theological Seminary: Master of Arts in Marriage and Family Therapy and Master of Divinity.
+Previously, I was a public school teacher working with teens with Learning Disabilities.
+Before working in community practices, I worked at The Center for Women and Families where I worked with those victimized by sexual assault and/or intimate partner violence.

-Carrie has been using EMDR regularly for over 20 years.
-Carrie is an EMDRIA-approved EMDR Consultant.
-She has experience with using EMDR to address implicit memories, emetophobia, car accidents, attachment wounds, fear of doing driver’s training, needle phobia, panic attack, dating violence, hate crime experiences, rape/sexual assault experiences, transgenerational trauma, poor self-esteem issues, and self-care, and much more.
+I have been using EMDR regularly for over 20 years.
+I am an EMDRIA-approved EMDR Consultant.
+I have experience with using EMDR to address implicit memories, emetophobia, car accidents, attachment wounds, fear of doing driver’s training, needle phobia, panic attack, dating violence, hate crime experiences, rape/sexual assault experiences, transgenerational trauma, poor self-esteem issues, and self-care, and much more.

 Jill Willoughby